Skip to content

 Is the Cooking Time on the Box Correct?

 Whilst the package is *usually* right, never trust the cook time on a box of gluten free pasta.
 Your personal preference and your stove will determine your cook time.
-Anytime we try a new brand, I start testing for doneness 2 minutes before the package time.
+Anytime I try a new brand, I start testing for doneness 2 minutes before the package time.
 Usually, it’s several minutes past the box time to get it right.

 Should You Rinse Gluten Free Pasta & Allergy Friendly Pasta?

 To rinse or not rinse, that is the question.
 You’ll have to experiment with this one.
-I NEVER rinse our pasta.
+I NEVER rinse gluten free pasta.
 Some gluten free bloggers I know swear by the rinsing.
 It’s going to come down to personal preference.
 Next time you make pasta, rinse half, sample both, try with sauce, and see which method you prefer.

 Should You Add Oil to Gluten Free Pasta?